Newspapers, Blogs and other Media Links on ME and CFS (YouTube videos are below these articles):

 The findings of the study have bolstered Jason’s confidence that CFS will have a new name in the future.
 "In the next year or two, a new name will come," said Jason.
 "A consensus is needed on what to change it to, and the scientific community will have to make that decision."

 CFS is a chronic condition with symptoms that are severe, but often difficult to detect upon physical examination.
 They include fatigue, headaches and insomnia.
 For years the condition went un- or misdiagnosed because physicians weren’t able to differentiate between common fatigue and CFS.

-We tell you how to rest up to rev up
+We tell you how to rest up to

 by Kristyn Kusek